trackier/android_sdk/README.md

 ## <a id="qs-implement-trackier-sdk"></a>Integrate and Initialize the Trackier SDK

-### <a id="qs-retrieve-dev-key"></a>Retrieve your dev key
+### <a id="qs-retrieve-dev-key"></a>Retrieve your SDK key

-For initialising the Trackier SDk.
-First, We need to generate the Sdk key from the Trackier MMP panel.
+For initialising the Trackier SDK.
+First, We need to generate the SDK key from the Trackier MMP panel.

-Following below are the steps to retrieve the development key:-
+Following below are the steps to retrieve the SDK key:-

 - Login your Trackier Panel
 - Select your application and click on Action button and login as